+'''

-{"code":404, "message": "Collection foobar does not exist"}
+{"code":404,"message":"Collection foobar does not exist"}

+'''

 One can also take exceptions that your resource may throw and map them to appropriate responses.
 For instance, an endpoint may throw IllegalArgumentException and it may be worthy enough of a response to warrant a custom metric to track how often the event occurs.
-Here's an example of such an ExceptionMapper private final Meter exceptions;
+Here's an example of such an ExceptionMapper and then registering the exception mapper: